wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/transaction.md

 Legend keys:

-* \* – optional field, data are automatically supplied from WavesKeeper.
+* \* – optional field, data are automatically supplied from Waves Keeper.
 * [x,y] – length limit from x to y.
 * [,x] – length limit to x.
 * [y,] – length limit from y.